Do I Have to Add Non-Driving Family Members to My Car Insurance Policy?

 Yes, any member of your family who is of the legal driving age and has a valid driver’s license must be listed on your insurance policy.
 That includes your spouse, your children, siblings, aunts, uncles, or even a roommate who isn’t related to you.

 Why do all drivers who live in your household have to be listed on your insurance policy?
-Because auto insurance is a risk-based business; in other words, insurance provider want to know what risks are involved with insuring you and your vehicle.
+Because auto insurance is a risk-based business; in other words, insurance providers want to know what risks are involved with insuring you and your vehicle.
 That means that they are going to need to know about anyone who may be driving your car.
 For example, you could very well lend your car to someone living in your house, and that person would need to be covered by your auto insurance.

 You might even need to list individuals on your auto insurance policy that don’t live at the same address.
 For instance, if your mother doesn’t live with you but she co-signed a car loan, then she would have to be listed on your insurance.
 Or, if your father is listed on your vehicle’s registration, then he would need to be listed on your insurance, too.